top of page

 Research Assistant

 Rebecca Austria (she/her) is a second-year undergraduate student studying Psychology and Sociology at the University of San Francisco.
-She is passionate about addressing the specific needs of minority communities who often encounter greater barriers when trying to access quality mental health care.
+She is passionate about pursuing mental health equity and providing culturally competent care for underserved communities like her own.

 Lab Alumni